jerbaroo/monad-portal/README.md

 An application built with Telescope is..
-- **Reactive:** don't worry about keeping client-side and server-side data in sync, your **frontend can automatically react to changes in your database** and your database can be updated seamlessly by your frontend!
+- **Reactive:** don't worry about keeping client-side and server-side data in sync, your frontend can automatically react to changes in your database and your database can be updated seamlessly by your frontend!
-- **Robust:** writing the strongly-typed language Haskell across the stack prevents server/client protocol mismatches and other run-time errors, allowing you to **move fast and not break things**.
+- **Robust:** writing the strongly-typed language Haskell across the stack prevents server/client protocol mismatches and other run-time errors, allowing you to move fast and not break things.
-- **Minimal:** Telescope can setup a database and server for you and also manage communication between client and server, so you can **focus on the parts of your application that really matter**.
+- **Minimal:** Telescope can setup a database and server for you and also manage communication between client and server, so you can focus on the parts of your application that really matter.

 What doesn't Telescope do currently?
 - Provide a full-featured database query language.